 5. Recording Mouth Care Needs in Care Plans

 The assessment leads to an individual care plan, designed to support good oral hygiene.
 Service users are referred to the dental team if necessary.

-Oral health care plans should be reviewed every 6-12 months and should identify the resident’s dentist and any dental visits.
-For service users that are not exempt from NHS dental treatment, a plan will need to be in place to deal with how those costs will be covered.
+Oral health care plans should be reviewed every six to 12 months and should identify the resident’s dentist, together with details of their routine check-ups and the outcomes of each one, as well as confirmation of whether they are exempt from NHS dental charges.
+Where a resident is not exempt, a plan will need to be in place to deal with how those costs will be covered.

 6. Supporting daily mouth care

 Ensure that residents have toothbrushes, toothpaste, and any other dental hygiene products such as denture fixative, denture pot etc. Electric toothbrushes are charged and working.
 Record that mouth care has been carried out or not.
 If toothbrushing could not be carried out, then indicate and give the reason eg. Declined, asleep.
 If toothbrushing has been declined make a note and ideally return later.